jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 [npm](https://www.npmjs.org) that Just Work(TM), because they deal simply with isolated forms of data.

-Generally, we use [through](http://npm.im/through) for stream construction.
+Generally, I use [through](http://npm.im/through) for stream construction.
 It presents a nice, functional interface that is very intuitive.

-For more specific DOM tasks, we use speciality modules, such as:
+For more specific DOM tasks, we can use speciality modules, such as:

 * [dom-delegation-stream](http://npm.im/dom-delegation-stream)
 * [dom-value-stream](http://npm.im/dom-value-stream)
 * [dom-replace-html-stream](http://npm.im/dom-replace-html-stream)

-Another module we lean heavily upon for aggregating and contextualizing streams (and event emitters in general) is [ObjectState](http://npm.im/objectstate).

-If we want to use something in a pipeline that doesn't provide a streaming interface, we simply wrap it with one!
+If I want to use something in a pipeline that doesn't provide a streaming interface, I simply wrap it with one.

 ## Examples